 Damaged or defective

-Items becoming damaged or defective in transit is rarely down to the retailer, and more to do with their logistics partner.
-Now you’re seeing that the process of reducing eCommerce returns is a team effort, involving multiple stakeholders.
+Items becoming damaged or defective in transit are rarely the retailer's fault but more often the responsibility of their logistics partner.
+Now, you’re seeing that reducing eCommerce returns is a team effort involving multiple stakeholders.

 Naturally, any brand should inspect items before they leave the warehouse.
 In addition, all items should be packaged to prevent them from being damaged on a potentially long journey.